At a glance

 If you are deciding whether you have compelling legitimate grounds which override the interests of an individual, you should consider the reasons why they have objected to the processing of their data.
 In particular, if an individual objects on the grounds that the processing is causing them substantial damage or distress (eg the processing is causing them financial loss), the grounds for their objection will have more weight.
 In making a decision on this, you need to balance the individual’s interests, rights and freedoms with your own legitimate grounds.
 During this process you should remember that the responsibility is for you to be able to demonstrate that your legitimate grounds override those of the individual.

-If you are satisfied that you do not need to stop processing the personal data in question you should let the individual know.
+If you are satisfied that you do not need to comply with the request you should let the individual know.
 You should explain your decision, and inform them of their right to make a complaint to the ICO or another supervisory authority; and their ability to seek to enforce their rights through a judicial remedy.